 Materials and equipment (inclusive of PID, oxygen/explosion meter, etc.); and

 Sample preparation, logging, storage, and transportation of samples to laboratory.

+Labor to monitor wells receiving oxidant injections

 Task Code 6.1.3 - Soil Excavation, Placement and/or Shoring

 This task code is for the labor (e.g. operator, foreman, laborer) required to perform the excavation of petroleum contaminated soils, excavation shoring, and/or placement of backfill.
 Backfill material costs should be coded under task code 6.6.
 Equipment should be coded to Section 28 without operator.
 The equipment, operator and/or laborer costs should be clearly distinguished on the invoice.
 All consultant charges (subcontractors included) must be supported with backup.
 Backup for excavation and shoring subcontractor invoices must include equipment rates, equipment hours, labor rates, labor hours, and itemized materials breakdown.
 Evidence in the form of lab data or field observation notes for soil samples collected from the excavated area must be provided to document excavation to remove soils impacted by petroleum release.
+Task Code 6.1.3 assumes a crew consisting of an equipment operator, a foreman, a truck driver and a laborer for 8 hours per day.
+Note that this task code is also biddable.

 Items covered under this task should include: